JKHYuen/DX12Engine/README.md

 - Bloom
 	- Progressive down and up sampling with box sampling
 - Parallax occlusion mapping with optional self shadowing
-- Directional light with shadow mapping
+- Directional light with shadow mapping (other types of lights delayed until switching to deferred rendering)
-	- Simple 5x5 multisample PCF
+	- Simple 3x3 multisample PCF using HLSL compare sampling for efficient soft shadows
 - Object frustum culling
-- Tessellation with hull and domain shaders with two modes:
+- Tessellation with DX hull and domain shaders with two modes:
 	- Basic uniform tessellation
 	- Distance based edge tessellation
-- UI for real time scene/material editing and debugging (with options to tweak all features above)
+- UI for real time scene/material editing and debugging
 	- Made with [Dear ImGui](https://github.com/ocornut/imgui)
+- AABB generation / visualization
+	- rotations supported, displacement maps not yet supported
+- Scene object picking with mouse click
+	- Robust object outlining (geometry agnostic) using post processing
+- MSAA (will be replaced with TAA when switching to deferred rendering)

 ## Controls
 - Click and drag to change numeric values, double click to type in values
 - Cursor and movement is disabled when menus are open
 - Hold **RIGHT CLICK** when menus are open to reenable camera look and movement
 - **LEFT CLICK** objects with menus open to enable object inspector
-  Note: click raycasts/AABBs currently do not account for height maps
 - Hold **LALT** to enable cursor to click on objects without menus

 		  F1: Toggle UI